 Download opencv contrib library

-The same perform over the following repository, https://github.com/opencv/opencv_contrib.
+The same is performed over the following repository, https://github.com/opencv/opencv_contrib.
 Download the contrib modules of opencv.

-What you got now are 2 zip files.
+What you have now are 2 zip files.

 Prepare folders for opencv build

 I have prepared 3 folders in my setup for installation.
 The first opencv-3.4 is where the zip from opencv repository is extracted.
-The second one is opencv_contrib-3.4, where the opencv_contrib zip file is extracted and finally oc34b for the result.
-There will be essembled the opencv from the source.
-For the better overview, they are all in one folder opencv34.
+The second one is opencv_contrib-3.4, where the opencv_contrib zip file is extracted, and finally oc34b for the result.
+There will be assembled the opencv from the source.
+For a better overview, they are all in one folder opencv34.

 opencv34-opencv-3.4